carbon-language/carbon-lang/docs/design/interoperability/README.md

 Also note that the behavior of these types will not always be identical between the languages.
 It is only the values that transparently map from one to the other.
-Mapping operations is significantly different. e.g., Carbon may have `Float32` match the C++ `float` storage while making subtle changes to arithmetic and/or comparison behaviors.
+Mapping operations is significantly different.
+For example, Carbon may have `Float32` match the C++ `float` storage while making subtle changes to arithmetic and/or comparison behaviors.
 We will prioritize reflecting the intent of type choices.